jadjz/pddcat/README.md

 DEST_DIR = 'c:/path/to/dir'
 DEST_DIR = 'c:\path\\to\dir' # if you're into escapism
 ```
+### Notes:

+Some uncorrectable shortcomings:

+* It can't tell the difference between `Nadya Nabakova` and `Bunny Colby`, who are the same person with different names/aliases.
+Depending on the file/directory name, it will put them into separate directories.

 ### LICENSING

 The `pddcat` is licensed under GNU General Public License v3.0 (GPL-3.0), see [LICENSE](LICENSE).